Package Relocation

 Debug Relocation

-// Enable debug logging
+// Enable debug logging to see relocation process

 libraryManager.setLogLevel(LogLevel.DEBUG);

-// Check loaded dependencies
+// Check what dependencies were loaded and where

 Map<Dependency, Path> loaded = libraryManager.getLoadedDependencies();